Sitecore-ESearch/ESearch/README.md

 No rendering parameters in this component.

 ### Search Box
-The search box is a component that helps the keyword search and provides suggestions.
+The Search Box is a component that helps the keyword search and provides suggestions.

 ![](img/Component_SearchBox.png)

-You can search for the field that set in `Keyword Search Target` in` Search Settings`.
+You can search for the field that was set in `Keyword Search Target` in` Search Settings`.

 ---

 **NOTE**

-To enable typeahead suggestion, make sure to load `/Scripts/esearch.searchbox.js` in your layout.
+To enable typeahead suggestion, requierd to load `/Scripts/esearch.searchbox.js` in your layout.

 ---